 If the benefits of the Business Combination do not meet the expectations of investors or securities analysts, the market price of our securities may decline.
 In addition, following the Business Combination, fluctuations in our price could contribute to the loss of all or part of your investment.
 Prior to the Business Combination, there had not been a public market for our Class A Common Stock.
 Accordingly, the valuation ascribed to us and our securities in this prospectus may not be indicative of the price that will prevail in the trading market in the coming months.
 If an active market for our securities develops and continues, the trading price of our securities following the Closing could be volatile and subject to wide fluctuations in response to various factors, some of which are beyond our control.
-Any of the factors listed below could have a material adverse effect on your investment in our securities and our securities may not recover and may experience a further decline.
+Any of the factors listed below could have a material adverse effect on your investment in our securities and our securities may trade at prices significantly below the price you paid for them.
+In such circumstances, the trading price of our securities may not recover and may experience a further decline.